 This program offers a unique opportunity to explore Ecuador’s Public Health with a focus on efforts to address under-5 child mortality, maternal health, family planning, and disease prevention.
 This experience takes you from a coastal urban hub (Guayaquil) to the Amazon basin (Puyo) to get an expansive perspective on public health delivery.
 Experience how public health workers work hand in hand with underserved populations addressing outbreaks, child health, maternal mortality and more.
 Be immersed in the local communities and interventions designed to prevent and promote maternal and child health, including nutrition, prenatal initiatives, immunizations, and other population health campaigns, all while improving your Spanish and gaining insights into the larger public health system of Ecuador.
 Travel to the Amazon region and explore public health initiatives in Puyo, a small city on the Amazon rainforest in the province of Pastaza, and learn how public health workers are addressing their most pressing health challenges, including malnutrition, diabetes, oral health, vector-borne diseases, and more.

 Guayaquil- Week One

 Primary Health Centers- Located downtown Guayaquil, these Centers offer free or low cost services to patients without health insurance.
 Services include programs and strategies in the areas of nutrition, immunizations, prenatal controls, etc., designed to intervene in public health challenges affecting pregnant women and young children.

-NGO for Maternal-Child Health- Work with an organization devoted to providing healthcare services to vulnerable maternal-child populations, and learn about the resourcefulness of staff committed to delivering quality services despite their limited resources.
+NGO for Maternal-Child Health- Meet with an organization devoted to providing healthcare services to vulnerable maternal-child populations, and learn about the resourcefulness of staff committed to delivering quality services despite their limited resources.

 Puyo- Week Two